 \section{Kurtz Bundle Construction}

-In this section we shall construct construct a special bundle $\mf{E}$ of Banach space such that for it the Main Theorem \ref{17301812b} reduces to the \cite[Th. $2.1.$]{kurtz} showing in this way that (a particular case) of the construction of Kurtz falls into the general setting of bundle of $\Omega-$spaces. \begin{notations} In this section we shall use the notations of \cite{kurtz} with the additional specification of denoting with $\|\cdot\|_{n}$ the norm in the Banach space $L_{n}$.
+In this section we construct a special bundle $\mf{E}$ of Banach space such that for it the Main Thm. \ref{17301812b} reduces to the \cite[Th. $2.1.$]{kurtz} showing in this way that (a particular case) of the construction of Kurtz falls into the general setting of bundle of $\Omega-$spaces. \begin{notation} In this section we shall use the notation of \cite{kurtz} with the additional specification of denoting with $\|\cdot\|_{n}$ the norm in the Banach space $L_{n}$.
 Moreover we denote by $X$ the Alexandrov (one-point) compactification of the locally compact space $\N$ with the discrete topology.
 Here we recall some definitions given in \cite{kurtz}. $\lr{L}{\|\cdot\|}$ is a Banach space and $\{\lr{L_{n}}{\|\cdot\|_{n}}\}_{n\in\N}$ is a sequence of Banach spaces, moreover $\{P_{n}\in B(L,L_{n})\}_{n\in\N}$ is a sequence of bounded linear operators such that $\forall f\in L$

 Given an element $f\in L$ and a sequence $\{f_{n}\}_{n\in\N}$ such that $f_{n}\in L_{n}$ for all $n\in\N$ we set